-A beautiful practice where breath and movement are linked through a continuous flow of movement.
-After just a few of these Yoga classes, you will find yourself flowing gracefully through Sun Salutations and other flows led with compassion and energy by Vinyasa instructor Kathleen Snapper (pictured assisting).
+A beautiful practice where breath and movement are linked through a continuous flow.
+After just a few of these Yoga classes, you will find yourself flowing gracefully through Sun Salutations and Warrior sequence led with compassion and energy by Vinyasa instructor Kathleen Snapper (pictured assisting).
 Mindfulness is emphasized every step of the way, for a safe, conscious practice that can transform mind and body.
-This practice can give you cardiovascular benefits, and increase muscles strength, endurance and flexibility.
+This practice can give you cardiovascular benefits, and increase muscle strength, endurance and flexibility.

 New Year’s Resolutions, anyone?
 If you’ve been meaning to try Yoga but something is holding you back, Beginner’s Yoga is a wonderful way to get started.
 A great introduction to Yoga for new students, or a fantastic brush-up on the basics for veterans!

 Yoga is a proven way to increase strength, flexibility and balance, and is wonderfully relaxing.
 You will learn to breath more deeply and find levels of peace and serenity you didn’t know were possible.
 Western science has recently caught up to what experienced practitioners know for sure in their bodies and minds – yoga (when practiced carefully with an experienced teacher) truly helps heal aches and pains and can help you manage weight and overall health.